Malcolm X College

-Malcolm X College is a public municipal community college in Near West Side, Chicago, Illinois, under the City Colleges of Chicago system.
+Malcolm X College is a public municipal community college in the Near West Side community area in the west side of Chicago, Illinois, United States.
+It is part of the City Colleges of Chicago system.

 The college was founded as Crane Junior College in 1911 and was the first of the City Colleges.
 Crane ceased operation during the Depression; their newspaper, the Crane College Javelin, was still being printed in May of 1932.
 It was reopened in 1934 as Theodor Herzl Junior College, located in the North Lawndale neighborhood on Chicago's West Side in.
 Needing a new campus in the late 1960s, Herzl's building was changed into an elementary school.
 In 1969, the school was named in honor of civil rights advocate and orator Malcolm X on its move to a new campus in the Near West Side.

 Malcolm X College works with healthcare and industry partners to provide students with career-oriented education in the healthcare field.
 The school's main corporate partner is Rush University Medical Center, which helps the school write curriculum, teach, and place students in jobs.
 The school also has 18 other healthcare and industry partners, including Walgreens and GE Healthcare.